 Similarly, Codewars makes use of challenges, referred to as “kata”, to help make preparing for technical interviews more fun.
 All of the challenges are written by the community members and are moderated by the leaders.
 Challenges are in 20 different languages and 12 languages are currently in beta.
 Users can solve directly in their browsers.
 Kata are ranked by difficulty and, in order to join the community, you have to solve a problem first.

 CodeSignal, originally called CodeFights, allows software engineers to battle each other in mostly company-sponsored competitions.
 Recruiters on the other side can see users’ strengths and weaknesses.
 This information goes into their Predictive Coding Score, which is kind of like a credit score.
-The site also gives users the opportunity to apply directly to jobs through technical challenges that users can attach to their applications to help differentiate themselves from the competition.
+The site also gives users the opportunity to apply directly to jobs directly through their Certified Assessments.
+These are technical challenges that users can attach to their applications to help differentiate themselves from the competition.
+Uber, Evernote, and Affinity are some of the companies that use CodeSignal as an assessment tool.
 CodeSignal is free for users.

 7. Interview Cake